Q. Is it possible for your child to have both an IEP and a 504 plan?

 But generally a child would not have two plans.
 It can take a lot of time and energy to manage even just one plan.

 The big question is this: Does your child meet the eligibility requirements for an IEP?
-If she does, then everything she needs should be covered by the IEP.
+If your child does, then everything your child needs should be covered by the IEP.